cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 }
 ```

 Each event documents its own argument signature.
-To understand how to use them, please {% url "refer to the docs for each one" catalog-of-events %}.
+To understand how to use them, please {% url "refer to the docs for each one" all-events %}.

 ## config